A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 By journaling the words I never sent.

-By screaming “NO” into a pillow and laughing hysterically afterward.
+By screaming “NO” into a pillow and laughing afterward like a banshee on a bouncy castle.

 I healed by realizing: